Skip to content

 4- Do not be ashamed to say “No” twice

 Some people think that when they insist, they can get what they ask, or that they will make you feel embarrassed and agree to their request.
-Smile and politely say “No” again but in a more formal and assertive manner.
+Smile and politely say “No” again but more formally and assertively.

 5- Say “No” firmly